rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 #### Task 2 : Adding a VIP

-The first resource we're going to create on our cluster is a VIP.
+The first resource you are going to create on your cluster is a VIP.

 ```bash
 pcs resource create myclusterVIP ocf:heartbeat:IPaddr2 ip=192.168.1.12 cidr_netmask=24 op monitor interval=30s